Ask a Local

 Q: Is Kiama a good place for fishing?

 A: We give fishing enthusiasts the same advice that we give broken-hearted visitors – “there are plenty of fish in the sea!”.
-Check out page 49 for some fishing spots and advice.
+Click here for some fishing spots and advice.
 (Personally, we consider Kiama quite the catch…)

 Q: Can I free camp in the Kiama area?